iSevenDays/RTCDemo/README.md

 2. BuildPeerConnection target used for building WebRTC core stack, first launch takes ~3 hours to download 12-16 Gb of data
 3. RTCDemo used to run a sample with full webrtc debug mode, BuildPeerConnection must be finished before executing this target

+# BuildPeerConnection target

+Includes arguments where current WebRTC revision is specified.

 # VIPER Information and implementation

 I applied and modified this pattern from Rambler Digital Solutions